 He returned to Millwall on loan in January 2010, marking his second Lions debut with a last-minute goal in a 1-1 draw against Southampton.

 For the second season running Trotter won promotion to the Championship via the League One Play-Offs as Millwall beat Swindon Town in the final.

 Trotter joined the Lions permanently later that summer, but after four years at the club he was allowed to move to Wanderers on loan in January 2014 until the end of the season.

 Winner of the Whites' goal of the season for the 2013/14 season after scoring a memorable long-range effort against Sheffield Wednesday, Trotter has featured sporadically for Bolton so far since joining the club permanently having seen injury disrupt the opening months of his campaign.

-However, after slowly re-establishing himself in Neil Lennon's first team set-up, he recently scored his first goal of the year away at Rotherham United in January 2015.
+However, after slowly re-establishing himself in the Whites' first team set-up, he recently scored his first goal of the year away at Rotherham United in January 2015.

 Again disrupted by injuries in 2015/16, Trotter spent time on loan at Nottingham Forest before securing his place in the Wanderers midfield following his return to Macron Stadium.